jupyter/docker-stacks/docs/using/recipes.md

 ## Enable auto-sklearn notebooks

-Using auto-sklearn requires swig, which the other notebook images lack, so it cant be experimented with.
-Also, there is no Conda package for auto-sklearn.
+Using `auto-sklearn` requires `swig`, which the other notebook images lack, so it cant be experimented with.
+Also, there is no Conda package for `auto-sklearn`.

 ```
 ARG BASE_CONTAINER=jupyter/scipy-notebook